All Eyez on Me: Background

-In October 1995, Suge Knight and Jimmy Iovine paid the $1.4 million bail necessary to get Shakur released from jail on charges of sexual abuse.
+In October 1995, Suge Knight and Jimmy Iovine paid the $1.4 million bail necessary to get Shakur released from Clinton Correctional Facility, on charges of sexual abuse.
 At the time, Shakur was broke and thus unable to make bail himself.
 All Eyez on Me was released following an agreement between Knight and Shakur which stated Shakur would make three albums under Death Row Records in return for them paying his bail.
 Fulfilling part of Shakur's brand new contract, this double-album served as the first two albums of his three-album contract.